Canada advises against international travel amid Omicron threat | Health

 Canada advises against international travel amid Omicron threat

-"I say very clearly: Now is not the time to travel," Health Minister Jean-Yves Duclos said at a news conference, adding that it's clear there is community transmission of Omicron in Canada.
-Duclos also said the government is sending millions more COVID-19 vaccine doses and rapid tests to the 10 provinces.
+"I say very clearly: Now is not the time to travel," Health Minister Jean-Yves Duclos told a news conference, adding it is clear there is community transmission of Omicron in Canada.
+Duclos said the government is sending millions more COVID-19 vaccine doses and rapid tests to the 10 provinces.

+Ontario is broadening the eligibility for a third shot of the vaccine to everyone over the age of 18, while shortening the required gap between the second and third doses to three months.
+"As we combat the spread of the highly contagious Omicron variant, nothing matters more than getting these booster doses into people's arms," Ontario Premier Doug Ford said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)